Canada's financial vitals.

 Why it matters: Context for growth stories and housing demand.

 About this data.
 Interest rates and exchange rates are fetched live from the Bank of Canada Valet API whenever you load this page, cached in your browser for 6 hours.
-Statistics Canada, CMHC, and CREA series are manually curated annually from the public tables linked on each card.
-If you spot a value that looks off, tap Bucky in the corner and let us know.
+Statistics Canada, IRCC, CMHC, and CREA series are refreshed by our nightly scraper; tap a chart for exact values.
+Province filters appear on series where the provincial split is published by the source.

 This dashboard is for educational context only.
 It is not financial advice - use the calculators and courses for decisions tailored to your situation.